A Bayesian Bradley-Terry model to compare multiple ML algorithms on multiple data sets: Bradley-Terry model Bradley-Terry model

 \section{\texorpdfstring{Bradley-Terry model }{Bradley-Terry model }}

 }

-The Bradley-Terry (BT) model \citep{bradley1952rank} is mainly used to rank ``players'' in ``tournaments'' where the payers compete pairwise in matches, for example, soccer teams or chess payers.
-The BT model attributes to each player \(X_i\) an \emph{intrinsic value} or \emph{ability} \(w_i\).
+The Bradley-Terry (BT) model \citep{bradley1952rank} is a method for ranking ``players'' in ``tournaments'' where the payers compete pairwise in matches, such as soccer teams or chess payers.
+The model assigns to each player \(X_i\) an \emph{intrinsic value} or \emph{ability} \(w_i\).
 The intrinsic value relates to the probability that player \(i\) will win player \(j\) in a match by:

 The final ranking of the players is defined by the rank of their intrinsic values \(w_i\).
-We will use the notation \(i \succ\,j\) to indicate that \(X_i \mbox{ wins } X_j\).
-In Machine Learning ``wining'' depends on the metric.
-If the metric is accuracy or AUC, the highest value wins; if the metric is RMSE or other error metrics, or execution time, or energy consumption, the lower value wins.

 The intrinsic values are invariant to a multiplicative constant, that is, if the set \(\{w_i\}\) correctly models all the probabilities \(P(a \succ\,b)\), so will \(\{\alpha w_i\}\).
 Therefore, to specify a single set of intrinsic values, one also requires that \(\sum w_i = 1\).